KJafro/COM_519_Kurt/COM519report.md

 The users table features id(unique ID), email, password and when the record was created/updated.

 MongoDB offers flexibilty and accessibility as it allows the user to search for specific records using the filter option.
 Below I have filtered 'bmi' and want to view all the records with the bmi of '20' in the 'Entries' record - once submitted this gives me 19 records out of the 50 available with the 'bmi' specific as '20'.
+This feature allows the user to be able to filter all the records available which will save alot of time for the user.
 ![!filter](/public/images/filter1.PNG)